 Nearly all focus groups and almost three-quarters of key informants identified economic stability, including education and food insecurity, as a top community priority.
 According to the U.S. Office of Disease Prevention and Health Promotion, "many people can't afford things like healthy foods, health care, and housing. ...People with steady employment are less likely to live in poverty and more likely to be healthy, but many people have trouble finding and keeping a job.
 People with disabilities, injuries, or [chronic] conditions... may be especially limited in their ability to work.
 In addition, many people with steady work still don't earn enough to afford the things they need to stay healthy."

-The cost of living in Santa Clara County is extremely high, and income inequality in Silicon Valley is 1.5 times higher than at the state level.
-More specifically, the 94040 and 94043 zip code areas of Mountain View have a higher level of income inequality (both 0.5 on the Gini index) than either the county or the state overall (both 0.4 on the Gini index).
-In addition, the East San José area experiences higher levels of Neighborhood Deprivation (0.6) compared to the rest of the county (-0.8) and California as a whole (0.0).
-Further, while the index that maps geographic access to job opportunities for the county (50, on a scale of 0 to 100) is similar to California overall (48), jobs proximity index metrics for East San Jose (2) and the 94040 zip code in Mountain View (10) are much worse.
-The median household income in East San José (\$79,602) is also lower than even the state median (\$82,053), let alone the county median household income (\$129,210).
+35 code areas of Mountain View have a higher level of income inequality (both 0.5 on the Gini index) than either the county or the state overall (both 0.4 on the Gini index).37 In addition, the East San José area experiences higher levels of Neighborhood Deprivation38 (0.6) compared to the rest of the county (-0.8) and California as a whole (0.0).37 Further, while the index that maps geographic access to job opportunities for the county (50, on a scale of 0 to 100) is similar to California overall (48), jobs proximity index metrics for East San Jose (2) and the 94040 zip code in Mountain View (10) are much worse.39 The median household income in East San José (\$79,602) is also lower than even the state median (\$82,053), let alone the county median household income (\$129,210).37